-Free shipping on orders over $300.
-New customers can enjoy 10% off upon purchase of HK$350 on regular-priced items by using【NEW10】!
+Free shipping for all purchases over $300 S.F.
+New customers can enjoy 10% off on regular-priced health products over $350 by entering NEW10!

 Search

-Garlic is a staple in almost every kitchen.
-Its unique, pungent aroma and spicy flavor enhance numerous dishes.
-However, discussions of garlic often evoke a myriad of health claims, such as claims of antibacterial, anti-cancer, and cold prevention.
-So, what are the real benefits of regularly consuming garlic?
-Are these myths true?
-When it comes to garlic, it's recommended to approach it with a rational mindset and avoid excessive belief in its benefits.
+Garlic is a staple seasoning in almost every household kitchen, its unique pungent aroma and spicy taste adding flavor to many dishes.
+However, discussions about garlic are always accompanied by various health claims, such as its antibacterial, anti-cancer, and cold-prevention properties.
+So, what are the actual health benefits of regularly consuming garlic?
+Are these widely circulated miraculous effects true?
+It's advisable to approach garlic with a rational attitude and avoid excessive reliance on its supposed benefits.

-Before discussing the "effects" of garlic, it is helpful to first understand the nutrients it contains.
-Although garlic has a very special taste and texture, it does contain a variety of nutrients that are beneficial to the body.Beneficial to the human bodySpecifically, garlic contains a certain amount of amino acids, esters, vitamins, and various mineral elements.
-More notably, garlic contains over 30 sulfides, accounting for approximately 0.4% of its total weight.
-Garlic's various active effects are derived from these sulfur compounds, such as the commonly known allicin (also known as alliinic acid).
+Before discussing the "benefits" of garlic, let's first understand its nutritional content.
+Although garlic has a rather unique taste and texture, it does indeed contain a variety of nutrients...Beneficial to the human bodyGarlic contains a certain amount of amino acids, esters, vitamins, and various minerals.
+More notably, garlic contains more than 30 kinds of sulfur compounds, accounting for about 0.4% of the total weight of garlic.
+The various active effects of garlic come from these sulfur-containing compounds, such as allicin (also known as alliin).

-The rumor that eating garlic can fight cancer stems primarily from past observational studies.
-Some scientists have found that consuming garlic may help reduce the risk of gastric and colorectal cancer.
-However, it's important to clarify that these studies don't provide direct evidence of a causal relationship between garlic and cancer prevention.
-Furthermore, the physiological structures and metabolic mechanisms of animals and humans differ significantly.
-The doses of active ingredients administered to the animals in these experiments were extremely high, a level that cannot be achieved through daily garlic consumption.
-Furthermore, garlic is a stimulant; excessive consumption could potentially cause harm to the body, potentially outweighing its supposed anti-cancer benefits.
+The rumor that "eating garlic can fight cancer" mainly stems from some past observational studies.
+Some scientists have found in experiments that eating garlic may help reduce the risk of stomach and colorectal cancer.
+However, it's important to clarify that these studies have not provided direct evidence of a causal relationship between garlic and cancer prevention.
+Furthermore, there are significant differences in the physiological structures and metabolic mechanisms of animals and humans—the effective component doses administered to animals in experiments were extremely high, a dose that cannot be achieved through daily garlic consumption.
+Moreover, garlic is a pungent food; excessive consumption may cause more harm than good to the body than its supposed "anti-cancer effects."

-In reality, these touted "benefits," whether antibacterial or anti-cancer, are almost always only realized when garlic is consumed in high quantities, a level rarely achieved in our daily diet.
-Furthermore, garlic can be a socially awkward food: after consumption, some of the sulfur compounds in the body are converted into methyl allyl sulfide, which emits a distinctive, sour odor through the skin and breath, often causing discomfort.
+In fact, whether it's antibacterial or anti-cancer, these touted "effects" are almost always only apparent when large amounts of garlic are consumed, a level rarely met in our daily diet.
+Furthermore, garlic is a food that can easily lead to social awkwardness: after consumption, some sulfur compounds in the body are converted into methyl allyl sulfide, a substance that emits a distinctive sour odor through the skin and breath, often causing discomfort.

-Of course, garlic, as a common food, is not without value.
-First, it contains beneficial nutrients such as sulfides, which can be consumed in moderation to replenish the body.
-Second, garlic's unique aroma stimulates the taste buds, helping to increase appetite and making people more eager to eat.
-Finally, in the hot summer, eating garlic in moderation can help repel mosquitoes and insects, bringing some convenience to life.
+Of course, garlic, as a common ingredient, is not without value.
+First, it contains beneficial nutrients such as sulfides, and moderate consumption can replenish these substances in the body.
+Second, garlic's unique aroma can stimulate the taste buds, helping to enhance appetite and making people more eager to eat.
+Finally, in the hot summer, moderate consumption of garlic can also play a role in repelling mosquitoes and insects, bringing some convenience to life.

-However, garlic isn't suitable for everyone.
-The following groups of people should be especially careful: First, those allergic to garlic's ingredients may experience allergic reactions such as skin redness, swelling, and difficulty breathing.
-Second, those with eye conditions (such as glaucoma and conjunctivitis) may experience increased eye discomfort from garlic's irritation.
-Third, those with weak gastrointestinal function or existing gastric mucosal damage (such as those with gastritis or gastric ulcers) may experience irritation from garlic's pungent ingredients, exacerbating pain or discomfort.
-Fourth, those taking specific medications, such as dabigatran, may experience interactions with their medications, affecting their effectiveness or increasing the risk of side effects.
+However, not everyone is suitable for eating garlic.
+The following groups should pay special attention: First, people allergic to garlic components may experience allergic reactions such as skin redness and swelling, and difficulty breathing after consumption; second, people with eye diseases (such as glaucoma, conjunctivitis, etc.) may experience worsened eye discomfort due to the irritant properties of garlic; third, people with weak gastrointestinal function or damaged gastric mucosa (such as those with gastritis or gastric ulcers) may experience increased pain or discomfort due to the pungent components of garlic; fourth, people taking certain medications such as dabigatran may experience interactions with garlic, affecting the efficacy of the medication or increasing the risk of side effects.

 gogoherbs